FlipsideCrypto/ethereum-models/models/doc_descriptions/blocks/eth_blockchain.md

 {% docs eth_blockchain %}

-The blockchain on which transactions are being confirmed.
+[BETA TABLE] - The blockchain on which transactions are being confirmed.

 {% enddocs %}